+For 5.6.13a.1, this means that the orientation is vertical with evaporator at the lower end.

-5.6.13a.1The non-condensable gas content shall be determined based on the measured temperature profile.
+The non-condensable gas content shall be determined based on the measured temperature profile.

-It shall be demonstrated that non-condensable gas generation over the lifetime meets the specification for lifetime performance.
+It shall be verified that non-condensable gas generation over the lifetime meets the specification for lifetime performance.

 Reduced thermal performance test